AgriConnect/docker-ansible-django-base/README.md

 - PostgreSQL
 - Redis
 - Ansible (for deploying)
+- SSH client
+- Rsync
-- Some lib for building Python modules
+- Some header (dev) packages for building Python modules

 This image doesn't contain Django.
 Django and other Python modules should be installed separately in container.